 3. Low Back Injuries

-About 20% of all workplace injuries across the country are back injuries.
-In Arkansas in 2016, the 700 low back injuries accounted for 11.7% of all injuries, which is still a huge portion of the total workplace injuries.
+About 20% of all workplace injuries nationwide are back injuries.
+Low back injuries, in particular, are common and occur when lifting heavy objects.
 Injuries to your lumbar and sacral spine can have serious long-term effects.
 It can be impossible to get comfortable or relieve the pain for some injuries.
 Treatment may require extensive rehabilitation, back braces, chiropractic appointments, surgery, or long-term painkiller prescriptions.

 2. Knee Injuries